LamarSims/Software-Engineering-Project---Spring-2015/README.md

 the organization.
 The proposed solution is a content management system (CMS) that will provide administration over information and media that the film club wishes to share over web pages accessible through the Internet.

-For more information and examples go to FinalDocument.docx file
+For more information and examples go to FinalDocument.docx file and http://www.chadgolden.com/se/test/#myCarousel